 Influencing the Park now

 Women continue to make important contributions to Central Park today.
-The Conservancy’s Women’s Committee has contributed more than $175 million to improving the Park—and last year, Elizabeth W. Smith took the reins as President & CEO of the organization.
+The Conservancy’s Women’s Committee has contributed more than $200 million to improving the Park—and in 2018, Elizabeth W. Smith took the reins as President & CEO of the organization.

 More than 100 women maintain and improve the Park each day as architects, gardeners, groundskeepers, visitor services representatives, fundraisers, volunteers, and more—including Historian Emerita Sara Cedar Miller.
 With more than 30 years at the organization, she is the longest-serving woman at the Conservancy.